centre-for-cyber-trust/centre-for-cyber-trust.github.io/README.md

 Please only modify the respective `_index.md` file and do not add new posts.

 The "Projects" website was designed to feature sub-posts.
-To create a new project, run:
+To create a new post (describing a project), run:

 ```sh
 hugo new content projects/NAME.md
 ```

+Alternatively, if you don't want to use `hugo`, you can also simply create that new markdown file yourself and copy a header from one of the other files.
+Make sure to select a date that is sensible.

 `NAME` will be the URL slug for the project, i.e., it will be hosted at `/projects/NAME`.
 Posts have two parts: a header (within the `---`s) and the body (after the header).